What Is a Data Security Breach and How to protect against it?

 How Are Security Breaches Caused?

 Although organizations can take multiple steps to enhance their security, you may wonder how data breaches happen in this case.
-Data breaches usually occur because of an outside person or someone within the organization, with malicious actors and hackers targeting specific individuals with targeted cyber attacks.
+Data or Information breaches usually occur because of an outside person or someone within the organization, with malicious actors and hackers targeting specific individuals with targeted cyber attacks.
 Here are some of the significant causes of security breaches:

 1) Cloud Security Breaches